 Summary of CDC Actions

-The following is a summary of official actions* taken by the ANC 2F Community Development Committee (CDC) at its October 29, 2014 meeting, as well as other agenda items that came before the Committee but which did not require a vote.
-Click on the images to the left to view the full presentation deck (PDF) for each project.
+The following is a summary of official actions* taken by the ANC 2F Community Development Committee (CDC) at its December 17, 2014 meeting, as well as other agenda items that came before the Committee but which did not require a vote.

 Other Agenda Items:

 - Committee member Joyce Cowan moved that the Committee adopt a resolution of appreciation and gratitude for Commissioner Walt Cain’s service as Chair of the CDC.
 The resolution was adopted by unanimous consent, and included complimentary remarks from several Committee members.